boxblinkracer/phpunuhi/README.md

 Welcome to PHPUnuhi - The easy framework to validate and manage translation files!

 Unuhi?
 This is Hawaiian for "translate" or "translation".

+Why did I create it?
+Just curiosity and because I needed something like this :)
+The framework is free, there's no guarantee or claim to anything.

 Now that you know this, let's get started!

 <!-- TOC -->